Georgia Lien Waiver Rules

 - Guide to Georgia’s Final Lien Waiver for a Final Payment

 Georgia’s lien waiver rules are particularly unique, as they are both conditional and unconditional.
-Each waiver is conditional for a period of 60 days.
-After 60 days, the lien waiver becomes unconditional; whether payment has been made or not.
-To stop this, the waiving party must either file an Affidavit of Nonpayment or file a GA mechanics lien within that 60-day timeframe.
+Each waiver is conditional for a period of 90 days.
+After 90 days, the lien waiver becomes unconditional; whether payment has been made or not.
+To stop this, the waiving party must file an Affidavit of Nonpayment within that 90-day timeframe.

-*Note: The Georgia legislature recently enacted amendments to the lien waiver rules, which become effective on January 1, 2021.
-For more on these changes, see: Georgia Governor Signs Lien Waiver Changes into Law.
+*Note: The Georgia legislature recently enacted amendments to the lien waiver rules, which have been incorporated and updated on this page.
+For more on these changes, see: Georgia Governor Signs Lien Waiver Changes into Law (Effective 2021).